rja-xx/Govie2/README.md

 * CD into the project folder (cd Govie2)
 * Download dependencies (npm install)
 * Run client (ionic serve)
-* The app will now spawn in your default browser, we recomend Chrom
+* The app will now spawn in your default browser, we recomend Chrome
-* Open Chrome devtools and activate the device toolbar (cmd+shift+M)
+* Open devtools and activate the device toolbar (cmd+shift+M)

 ## Recomended tools:
 * WebStorm or Atom editor (Atom is free)